luishsilva/lord-of-the-forms-js/reamde.md

 Text Inputs

-- [ ] Create a `FunctionalTextInput` component that groups the label and the input together
+- [ X ] Create a `FunctionalTextInput` component that groups the label and the input together
-- [ ] Create a `ClassTextInput` component to clean up code
+- [ X ] Create a `ClassTextInput` component to clean up code

 Form

 - [ X ] Page must NOT reload after submitting
-- [ ] ClassApp Code and FunctionalApp Code should be treated as separate apps as far as state goes
+- [ X ] ClassApp Code and FunctionalApp Code should be treated as separate apps as far as state goes

 Profile Information Component

 - You can share this between the `FunctionalApp` and the `ClassApp`
 - build a `capitalize` function in `transformations.ts` to correctly display a first and last name

-- [ ] build a `formatPhone` function in `transformations.ts` that will turn "1234567" into "12-34-56-7"
+- [ X ] build a `formatPhone` function in `transformations.ts` that will turn "1234567" into "12-34-56-7"
-- [ ] use `capitalize` and `formatPHone` in the `ProfileInformation` component in order to format things appropriately
+- [ X ] use `capitalize` and `formatPHone` in the `ProfileInformation` component in order to format things appropriately

 Email Validations